The word "church" in our Bibles has alarming roots. Why did the translators use it?

 George Barna writes, "The church seems afraid to invest in new modes of being the church, breaking free from antiquated models and irrelevant traditions toward living the gospel in a twenty-first-century context."5

-Is it fear, as he suggests, or is it a bondage to the confines of the circle?
+Is it fear, as he suggests, or is it a bondage to the circle's confines?
 I will leave you to answer that question.

-The word "church" has no foundation in scripture, being a transferred word and not an interpretation or transliteration.
-We should consider that there might be negative spiritual ramifications resulting from our identification with this word.
+The word "church" has no foundation in scripture; it is an imposed word, not an interpretation or transliteration.
+We should consider that our identification with this word might have negative spiritual ramifications.

-Aside from that, the Gospel is not about places, buildings, or circles; rather, it is about unique, individual, and precious people.
+Aside from that, the Gospel is not about places, buildings, or circles but about unique, individual, and precious people.
 The Samaritan woman at the well changed the course of her discussion with Jesus to places of worship.
-Jesus turned that discussion toward people who would worship in spirit and in truth.6
+Jesus turned that discussion toward people who would worship in spirit and truth.6

 Jesus pointed out to her that people—not places—are important.